symfony/symfony-docs/messenger.rst

             routing:
                 'My\Message\Message':  messenger.default_sender # Or another sender service name

-Such configuration would only route the ``MessageAboutDoingOperationalWork`` message to be asynchronous, the rest of the messages would still be directly handled.
+Such configuration would only route the ``My\Message\Message`` message to be asynchronous, the rest of the messages would still be directly handled.

 If you want to do route all the messages to a queue by default, you can use such
 configuration: